dedoussis/ratelimiter/README.rst

     from ratelimiter import RateLimiter

     rate_limiter = RateLimiter(max_calls=10, period=1, consume=2)
-    # Time duration of the following operation will be doubled.
+    # Time duration of the following operation will be doubled
     for i in range(100):
         with rate_limiter:
             do_something()